realdezzy/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 You want to do a mutual close.
 So the only case where it really comes out is when I'm unavailable you can't do mutual close.
-You're going to use the last three close anyway and now you're like well I might as well try to cheat.
+You're going to use the unilateral close anyway and now you're like well I might as well try to cheat.
 So you're already kind of in a corner case because that's already sending more money than if you just spoke to me and closed your channel.

 Speaker 1: 00:08:16